 Nikki Haley raises $12 million in February as she marches toward Super Tuesday

-Republican presidential hopeful Nikki Haley says her campaign raised $12 million dollars last month and she continues to pour funds into campaigning ahead of Super Tuesday next week.
+Republican presidential hopeful Nikki Haley says her campaign raised $12 million last month, and she continues to pour funds into campaigning ahead of Super Tuesday next week.

 The former South Carolina governor has yet to win a single nominating contest.

-But Haley says she's stayed in the primary race in part because large and small donors have encouraged her to.
+But Haley says she has stayed in the primary race, in part, because large and small donors have encouraged her to.

 Haley also provided more insight into how the campaign is spending those dollars.